annaschou/project-marathon/README.md

 Social media trends: Collecting and analyzing data on the popularity of running on platforms like Instagram to observe since when topic-related hashtags have been used more or Strava to correlate digital trends with shifts in age demographics.

-Grafics: I would have liked to have integrated a line chart with a runner as a chapter separator and adapted the graphics more to the topic